-The Seventh Dream is a short film created by submerging Kodak Portra 400 analogue film in saline solutions, rock salt from prehistoric seas, and tears to produce images of mineral dreaming.
-The film traces embodied chemical memories of minerals and bodies, revealed in colour shifts and surface distress as its silver bromide coating reacts with the liquids.
-Drawing on early surrealist and experimental cinema, as well as cross-cultural histories of dreaming, it follows a feverish journey of a female protagonist who repeatedly falls asleep—entering dream after dream—while searching for a way back to the waking world, a threshold that only her tears can cross.
+The Seventh Dream is a short film created by submerging Kodak Portra 400 analogue film in saline solutions made with rock salt from prehistoric seas and tears, producing images of mineral dreaming.
+The film traces chemical memories of minerals and bodies, revealed in colour shifts and surface distress as its silver bromide coating reacts with the liquids.
+Drawing on early surrealist and experimental cinema, as well as cross-cultural histories of dreaming, it follows a feverish journey of a female protagonist who repeatedly falls asleep, entering dream after dream, while searching for a way back to the waking world, a threshold that only her tears can cross.

 The film was created for the Journal of Art and Ecology and can be viewed here.